nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## Issues

-Understanding that the azure devops service pipeline didnt pop up with every push to github was hard to get my head around at first.
-I now understand that it still updates just does not show up only with specific changes.
+Just fully understanding the azure devops service, and how the pipeline works.

 ---
 ---